saucelabs/sauce-docs/docs/visual-testing/integrations/storybook.md

 };
 ```

+### Step 4 - Configure the Storybook Test Runner

-4. Create a `test-runner.js` file in your storybook configuration directory (`<root>/.storybook` by default) if you do not already have one, and append our `postRender` hook into it.
+Create a `test-runner.js` file in your storybook configuration directory (`<root>/.storybook` by default) if you do not already have one, and append our `postVisit` hook into it.
 You can read more about this file in the [hook API](https://github.com/storybookjs/test-runner#experimental-test-hook-api) section.
 It should look something like below:

 ```js
 // .storybook/test-runner.js